We are independent & ad-supported. We may earn a commission for purchases made through our links.

 J. M. Barrie's life was the subject of a 1978 BBC mini-series starring Ian Holm, entitled Lost Boys.
 The 2004 film Finding Neverland, starring Johnny Depp, offered a fictionalized account of his life.

-Niki Foster
+Niki Acker

-In addition to her role as a PublicPeople editor, Niki enjoys educating herself about interesting and unusual topics in order to get ideas for her own articles.
-She is a graduate of UCLA, where she majored in Linguistics and Anthropology.
+"In addition to her role as a PublicPeople editor, Niki Foster is passionate about educating herself on a wide range of interesting and unusual topics to gather ideas for her own articles.
+A graduate of UCLA with a double major in Linguistics and Anthropology, Niki's diverse academic background and curiosity make her well-suited to create engaging content for WiseGeekreaders. "

 Discussion Comments